 - Sectors: Sectors refer to the types of businesses the fund invests in, such as financial services or health care.
 A balanced distribution among sectors means the fund is well diversified.

 - Turnover Ratio: Turnover refers to how often investments are bought and sold within the fund.
 A low turnover ratio of 50% or less shows the management team has confidence in its investments and isn’t trying to time the market for a bigger return.

-Talk With an Investing Advisor
+Talk With a Financial Advisor